 Mastering the Activities Section of the Common Application

 College applicants are infamously known to stress about their essays.
 And it’s not uncommon for students to spend weeks (if not months) brainstorming their ideal essay topic and then editing it down to perfection.
-But there’s another section of the Common Application that also requires a great deal of writing yet receives far less attention.
+But our college admissions experts would like to point out that there’s another section of the Common Application that also requires a great deal of writing yet receives far less attention.
 Some application readers would argue that it also happens to be the section that applicants most often overlook and under appreciate.

 What is it?